 Documentation of a symposium addressing issues of water supply in the context of climate change, considered through case studies of Los Angeles, New York City, and the Great Lakes.

-Join MVVA at its office for drinks, informal conversation, and a behind the scenes look at recent and upcoming projects.
+Join INC Architecture & Design at its office for drinks, informal conversation, and a behind-the-scenes look at recent and upcoming projects at this First Friday.

 The 16th in a series of books documenting the work of winners of the Architectural League Prize for Young Architects and Designers.